virginiah894/studio-portfolio/README.md

-## Weebsite Name
+## Website Name
-Akan Naming applicatio website.
+ Delani studio website.

-Brief description of application
+## Brief description of website.
-This is a website application which integrates the user's input which is date of birth,Month of birth,Year of birth and the century.The app calculates finds the day of the week using the formula Day of the week (d) = ( ( (CC/4) -2CC-1) + ((5YY/4) ) + ((26*(MM+1)/10)) + DD ) mod 7.
-The value acquired is what the system uses to give you an Akan name from Ghana.
+This is a portfolio website for Delani studio.Herein we are

 List of contributors
 Virginiah Periah github:virginiah@894